cronvel/kung-fig/doc/KFG.md

 Note how objects and arrays are implicit in KFG.

 A *node* is an object if it contains a key followed by a `:` colon.
-A *node* is an array if it contains array element introduced by a `-` minus sign.
+A *node* is an array if it contains array element introduced by a hyphen `-`.

 But KFG can do a lot more! **Using few built-in constructors, we can store date or binary:**